golden-gate-1380x400

 2. Topping up the tank

 At petrol stations in the USA, you pay for your petrol before you fill up your car, not afterwards like in the UK.
-If you’re going on a long journey, plan your route and make sure there are places to fill up along the way as there can often be long distances between petrol stations.
+If you’re going on a long journey, plan your route and make sure there are places to fill up along the way.
+There can often be long distances between petrol stations.

 traffic-lights-1160x400